mpv-player/mpv/DOCS/man/options.rst

     option will add a new audio track.
 The details are similar to how ``--sub-file`` works.

+    This is a list option.
+See `List Options`_ for details.

 ``--audio-format=<format>``
     Select the sample format used for output from the audio filter layer to the sound card.
 The values that ``<format>`` can adopt are listed below in